Multi-scale gravity and cosmology: Theory with weighted derivatives

 This example illustrates three characteristics of cosmological models in multi-scale spacetimes with weighted derivatives and multi-fractional measure: \begin{enumerate} \item At the classical level, the big-bang singularity can be replaced by a bounce. \item The non-trivial measure weight induces an accelerating (actually, super-accelerating) phase and a late-time non-vanishing cosmological constant. \item While the universe evolves, the Hausdorff dimension along the time direction changes with the time scale, from $\a$ to 1.
 The rolling of the measure weight towards the minimum of its potential $U(v)$ determines both the dynamics of the universe and the change of dimensionality in time (dimensional flow). \end{enumerate}

 The bounce of the solution \Eq{solu1} occurs because $\Om<0$.
-This corresponds to a theory with no `kinetic' term for the measure, $\om=0$.
-Vacuum solutions with $\Om>0$ also exist, but they are less natural than eq.\ \Eq{solu1} because they entail a specific choice for $\om(v)\neq 0$ driven by no concrete motivation.
-Still, it may be interesting to show one such example, with the parameter choice \Eq{fiso} except $\Om=+3/2$ (the form of $\om$ is then obtained by inverting eq.\ \Eq{Om}).
+Vacuum solutions with $\Om>0$ also exist and it may be interesting to show one such example, with the parameter choice \Eq{fiso} except $\Om=+3/2$ (the form of $\om$ is then obtained by inverting eq.\ \Eq{Om}).
 The scale factor $\tilde a(t)$ corresponding to this solution can be economically written as the inverse of eq.\ \Eq{solu1}, $\tilde a(t)=1/a(-t)$, and evolved backwards in time due to parity of the solution.
 The result, together with the first slow-roll parameter, is depicted in figure \ref{fig3}.
 The universe starts from a big bang at $\tilde a=0$ in the past infinity, expands in acceleration ($0<\e<1$), then in deceleration until it reaches a maximum `size', shortly after which it contracts into a big crunch.
 The potential $U(v)$ of this solution, which we do not show, is unbounded from below.